 “It’s set up for instant booking,” Lane said, “which is like a hallelujah for buyers’ agents.”

 ShowingTime’s long history also means it has had time to evolve a variety of features.
-In addition to appointment booking, it also has a call center and can provide a remote personal assistant at a fraction of the cost it would take to hire someone on the ground in an agent’s community, among other things.
+In addition to appointment booking, it also has a call center and can provide a remote personal assistant.
 Other features include the ability to produce data-based market reports and manage leads.

 Lane ultimately argued that his company’s history and diverse product offerings give it a significant edge as it heads into a new era.